josemavarez11/Internship-Manager-CRUD/README.md

-# intership-manager-crud
+# Internship Manager CRUD

 Before this, I had never written a single line of code in C#.
 I learned the basics of the language and the use of Visual Studio Community during the development of this project.

-Internship Manager was a university project where the goal was to create a CRUD that would connect to a postgreSQL database and would allow simulating the general management of internships.
+**Internship Manager was a university project where the goal was to create a CRUD that would connect to a postgreSQL database and would allow simulating the general management of internships.**

 The DB in postgreSQL has five tables:
 - "tutor" General information of the intern (id, first name and last name).